Introduction: What Can Eye Movements Tell Us About Reading?

 - returning focus to left margin of screen for about one second.

-General Knowledge: Because the cornea and retina of the eye are oppositely charged, the left electrode picks up a positive signal when subject looks left and the right electrode picks up a negative signal.
+Conceptual Knowledge: Because the cornea and retina of the eye are oppositely charged, the left electrode picks up a positive signal when subject looks left and the right electrode picks up a negative signal.
 When looking right, the left electrode picks up a negative signal and the right electrode picks up a positive signal.
 The differential amplifier, A1 interprets the eyes looking left as a downward signal deflection and as an upward signal deflection when the eyes look right.